Man shot dead after ‘terrorism-related incident’ in London

 We will issue more information when possible.

-The last such incident in London was in November, when police shot dead a man wearing a fake suicide vest who stabbed two people to death and wounded three more before being wrestled to the ground by bystanders.
-Authorities called that a terrorist attack.
+Police were still looking into whether he had been under surveillance by security services, the source said.

-The London Ambulance Service said: “We have a number of resources attending an incident in Streatham High Road.”
+Local Labour MP Bell Ribeiro-Addy said one of the wounded was seriously hurt.

-Gulled Bulhan, a 19-year-old student from Streatham, claimed to have witnessed the shooting on Streatham High Road in front of a Boots store.
+Sky News quoted Gulled Bulhan, a 19-year-old student from Streatham, as saying he witnessed the shooting in front of a shop.

-He told the PA news agency: “I was crossing the road when I saw a man with a machete and silver canisters on his chest being chased by what I assume was an undercover police officer – as they were in civilian clothing.
+“I was crossing the road when I saw a man with a machete and silver canisters on his chest being chased by what I assume was an undercover police officer - as they were in civilian clothing,” Mr Bulhan said.